gradle/gradle/design-docs/dependency-management-for-jvm-components.md

  'a way to configure an arbitrary set of source files of this language` (the source set).
 The plugin should only have to declare the things it needs to compile.
 A plugin might still be able to additionally declare a source set type, when some custom implementation is required.
 - Platform should be attached to source set as well.
+- Need to be able to register additional tools with a Tool Chain as well
+    - E.g. Adding Objective-C language adds the objective-c compiler to GCC and Visual Studio
+    - E.g. Addigin Scala language registers the Scala tools

 ### Story: Plugin declares custom language implementation